What is the purpose of this document?

 Research, profiling and ‘wealth screening’

-If you do not wish the College to undertake this activity, please email firstname.lastname@example.org.
+If you do not wish SCIF to undertake this activity, please email firstname.lastname@example.org

 Please note however that before seeking or accepting major donations we are required to conduct a minimum level of due diligence, including reviewing publicly available personal data relating to criminal convictions and offences.
-Due diligence is conducted in accordance with the College’s gift acceptance policy.
+Due diligence is conducted in accordance with the SCIF Fundraising Policy and Counter Fraud, Anti-Bribery and Anti-corruption Policy.

 We require third parties to respect the security of your data and to treat it in accordance with the law.